ShubhamW248/Imgdetect/README.md

 ## Usage

-1. Clone the repository
+1. Load the IMDb dataset and preprocess the data.
-2. Install the required packages using `pip install -r requirements.txt`
+2. Define and compile the model.
-3. Run the main script using `python main.py`
+3. Train the model with early stopping to prevent overfitting.

-For detailed instructions, please refer to the documentation.
+4. Evaluate the model and plot training and validation loss and accuracy.

 ## Conclusion